A Guide to Sending Closing Letters to Clients

 Still, time can be a limiting factor, and it can be challenging for busy lawyers and legal professionals to find the time to write closing letters from scratch for every client.

 Luckily, document automation takes much of the time, effort, and risk of error out of the equation.
 The key to writing effective closing letters quickly and efficiently is to start with a solid template, then customize it to include all pertinent details for each case and client relationship.
-Document automation tools make it easy to create templates and then fill out applicable portions automatically (which means less chance of error).
+Document automation tools make it easy to create templates and then fill out applicable portions automatically (which reduces the chances of human error).

 This means you can create letters that close the loop for both your firm and your clients in less time and with less effort—which is a win for all parties.